 Purpose and Methods of Repair:

-The purpose of repair is to stabilize the joint and eliminate the drawer motion, resulting in a stable knee joint that does not cycle through degenerative disease, and thereby help pets to lead active, normal lives after cruciate ligament injury.
+The purpose of repair is to stabilize the joint and eliminate the sliding motion between the femur and the tibia, resulting in a stable knee joint that does not cycle through degenerative disease, and thereby help pets to lead active, normal lives after cruciate ligament injury.
 The top 3 current methods of repair are Lateral Suture (LS), Tibial Plateau Leveling Osteotomy (TPLO), and Tibial Tuberosity Advancement (TTA).
 Both TTA and TPLO are methods of stabilization whereby the bone is cut and plated, while Lateral Suture is placement of a large, non-absorbable suture alongside of the joint.
 TPLO cuts and plates the tibia to eliminate significant tibial slope, which limits tibial movement.
 TTA cuts the tibia and advances it such that the patellar tendon limits tibial drawer.
 Lateral suture prevents tibial movement by use of a suture, often nylon, from the lateral fabella (a small bone behind the femur) to a hole drilled through the tibia.
 Several studies have compared various aspects of these methods of repair.
 While no method has been shown to be superior overall, they did show that any of these methods are highly successful in the hands of a veterinarian who does them on a regular basis.
+Recent studies have found TPLO to be superior in the large active breeds.